-A city will force gun owners to have liability insurance in an effort to incentivize safety
+A city will require gun owners to have liability insurance in an effort to incentivize safety

 The May rampage in Silicon Valley, the deadliest mass shooting recorded in the Bay Area, reverberated across the country.
 The gunman, a transit system employee, killed himself, authorities said.
 The mayor proposed the measures the following month.

-Liccardo told KTVU this week that the push for stricter legislation in San Jose came, in part, due to inaction from Congress, saying lawmakers have not done enough outside of “thoughts and prayers” to address gun laws.
-The mayor said the proposals were modeled after the public health approaches to issues such as car-related deaths, tobacco use and teen pregnancy.
+Liccardo told KTVU this week that the push for stricter legislation in San Jose came, in part, because of inaction in Congress, saying that lawmakers have not done enough outside of “thoughts and prayers” to address gun laws.
+The mayor said the proposals were modeled after the public health approaches to issues such as road-accident deaths, tobacco use and teen pregnancy.

 In San Jose, 55,000 households legally own at least one registered gun, according to the mayor’s office.

-The ordinance on liability insurance will require thousands of owners to have gun safes, install trigger locks and take gun safety classes.
-The liability insurance would cover damages or losses stemming from any accidental use of the gun, such as property damage, injury or death, the ordinance says.
+The ordinance on liability insurance would require thousands of owners to have gun safes, install trigger locks and take gun safety classes.
+The liability insurance would cover damages or losses stemming from any accidental use of a gun, such as property damage, injury or death, the ordinance says.

 A firearm owner would be considered liable if the gun is stolen or lost until the theft or loss is reported to authorities.
 But the mayor highlighted that those without gun insurance would not lose their firearms or face criminal charges.

 On Tuesday night, the city council held an hours-long meeting to discuss the gun-related measures.
 Some council members and residents said they supported the ordinances because of their own personal experience with gun violence.
-One mother spoke about how her daughter was killed because of gun violence in San Jose.
+One mother spoke of her daughter’s being killed because of gun violence in San Jose.
 Council member Maya Esparza referred to the 2019 shooting at a food festival in nearby Gilroy, Calif., that left three people dead and a dozen others injured.

-“My own family has been touched by gun violence, particularly from the Gilroy shooting,” said Esparza, according to KPIX.
+“My own family has been touched by gun violence, particularly from the Gilroy shooting,” Esparza told CBS affiliate KPIX.

 But some critics argued that the liability and fee requirements would do nothing to stop gun crimes, with one resident saying the city “cannot tax a constitutional right.”
-Others mentioned how the requirements do not address the issues surrounding illegally obtained weapons that are either stolen or purchased without background checks.
+Others said the requirements do not address the issues surrounding illegally obtained weapons that are either stolen or purchased without background checks.

-“People got killed and you got the audacity to come up in here and act like you’re going to be the savior of us all,” one resident said, reported KPIX.
+“People got killed and you got the audacity to come up in here and act like you’re going to be the savior of us all,” one resident said, according to KPIX.

 Liccardo acknowledged some of those concerns, saying, “This won’t stop mass shootings and keep bad people from committing violent crime,” according to the Associated Press.
-He added that most gun deaths nationwide are as a result of suicide, accidental shootings or other causes.
+He added that most gun deaths nationwide are suicides or result from accidents or other circumstances.

-While the vote was denounced by gun rights groups, it was celebrated by gun-control advocates such as Shannon Watts, the founder of Moms Demand Action for Gun Sense in America, a gun prevention nonprofit.
+While the vote was denounced by gun rights groups, it was celebrated by gun-control advocates such as Shannon Watts, the founder of Moms Demand Action for Gun Sense in America, a gun reform nonprofit group.

-“Following unthinkable tragedies from gun violence, San Jose has taken action that will save lives,” Watts said in a statement.
+“Following unthinkable tragedies from gun violence, San José has taken action that will save lives,” Watts said in a statement.

-The mayor’s office said a private law firm has offered to represent the city at no charge, in case San Jose does face legal pushback from gun rights groups.
-Liccardo said in a news release that he hopes other cities will replicate the first-in-the-nation gun measure adopted in San Jose.

-“I look forward to supporting the efforts of others to replicate these initiatives across the nation,” he said.
+The mayor’s office said a private law firm has offered to represent the city at no charge, in case San Jose is sued by gun rights groups.
+Liccardo said in a news release that he hopes other cities will replicate the gun measure adopted in San Jose: “I look forward to supporting the efforts of others to replicate these initiatives across the nation.”

 Read more: